r-releases/r-releases.github.io/aup.md

 - **Illegal or Unlawful**: Violates any applicable laws, regulations, or guidelines in your jurisdiction, including content that promotes illegal activities, constitutes fraud, or violates intellectual property rights.
 - **Malicious Software**: Contains viruses, malware, ransomware, trojan horses, or any other harmful or malicious code designed to disrupt, damage, or interfere with the proper functioning of any software, hardware, or network.
 - **Harassment and Hate Speech**: Includes language or content that is abusive, defamatory, harassing, discriminatory, threatening, or hateful based on race, gender, ethnicity, religion, disability, sexual orientation, or any other protected characteristic.
+- **Violence**: Promotes, organizes, threatens, encourages, glorifies, or incites violence of any kind, including threats of harm or abuse or incitement of self-harm.
+- **Obscenity**: Is explicit, graphic, exploitative, abusive, or deliberately profane, sexually or otherwise, including but not limited to cases where minors are concerned.
 - **Spam and Unsolicited Messages**: Involves sending unsolicited messages, advertising, promotional materials, or any form of spam not directly related to the technical content of the Repository.
+- **Privacy**: Reveals personal information of others without their consent, including but not limited to private email addresses, phone numbers, physical addresses, bank account or credit card information, social security or national identity numbers, passwords, voter information, medical information and other private information whose disclosure is a safety or security risk.
+- **Impersonation**: Misrepresents your identity or affiliation, or that of another person or organization.

 ## 2. Prohibited Activities